chengjr1009/iSTAY/README.md

 #### Structure matrix for hierarchies

-For `Jena_hierarchical_biomass_data` biomass dataset, there is a corresponding structure matrix, called `Jena_hierarchical_mat`.
-In this matrix, there are three columns for each hierarchical levels from high to low level (except overall area), which are “Block”, “Plot” and “Species”.
-And The rows in the matrix is corresponding to each row in biomass dataset, that is each row in matrix describing the category to which each row of biomass data belongs at each hierarchical level.
+For the `Jena_hierarchical_biomass_data` biomass dataset, there is a corresponding structure matrix called `Jena_hierarchical_mat`.
+This matrix contains three columns representing the hierarchical levels from highest to lowest (excluding the overall area): “Block”, “Plot”, and “Species”.
+Each row of `Jena_hierarchical_mat` corresponds to a row in the biomass dataset, indicating the category to which that biomass measurement belongs at each hierarchical level.
 Run the following code to view the first ten rows:

 ``` r
 data("Jena_hierarchical_mat")